-The beacon under test, while turned off, is to stabilize at a selected temperature in its operating range.
-The beacon is then simultaneously placed into an environment held at 30 degrees C offset (50 degrees C for ELT(DT)s) from the initial temperature and turned on.
+The beacon under test, while turned off, is to stabilize at a selected initial temperature in its operating range for at least two hours.
+After soaking at the initial temperature, the test beacon shall be placed into an environment held at 30 degrees C (50 degrees C for ELT(DT)s) offset from the initial temperature (within the declared operating temperature range) and, within five minutes turned on.
+The temperature offset shall be from the initial (soaking) temperature of +10°C (+30°C for ELT(DT)s) to the measurement temperature of -20°C for all beacon types.

 The beacon is then allowed to operate for 15 minutes before measurements are started (except for ELT(DT)s for which measurements shall commence immediately) after the beacon activation to measure the following parameters: